 Gross vs. Net Royalty

 At times, the lease will also include an addendum provision that claims to provide a “gross royalty”.
-However, provisions drafted by the landmen are often purposely defective, and may allow them to still make deductions despite being titled as a gross royalty provision.
+At times these provisions are purposely defective, and still allow them to take out deductions.
 Your attorney must carefully craft the language of these provisions to prevent any possibility of illicit deductions.

 Shell Companies

 A second category of driller misconduct your lease should protect against is transactions with subsidiaries, or shell companies.
 This is another method that drillers have used to avoid making full royalty payments to landowners.
 In this scenario, the driller creates a shell company to purchase the oil and gas at an artificially low price.
 The landowner receives their royalty at this artificially low price, to decrease the amount of their royalty check.
-Finally, the shell company sells the oil and gas for what it is actually worth down the line, and the driller pockets the difference in price.
+Finally, the shell company sells the oil and gas for what it is actually worth down the line.
+Then, they pocket the difference in price.

 Fraud

 A third example of driller misconduct your lease should protect against is fraud.
-It is extremely rare for oil and gas companies to offer you an audit clause, the ability to double-check their production records against their financial and other records.
-However, Ohio has had many cases where oil and gas companies have been sued for systemically paying fraudulently reduced royalties.
-Without the ability to audit these records, landowners are in the position of simply taking on faith that they are being paid appropriate amounts – despite millions of dollars hanging in the balance.
-This represents a completely unacceptable risk.
+It is extremely rare for oil and gas companies to offer you an audit clause.
+Audit clauses provide the ability to double-check their production records against their financial and other records.
+Ohio landowners have repeatedly sued oil and gas companies for systemically paying fraudulently reduced royalties.
+Without the ability to audit these records, landowners are in the position of taking on faith that they are being paid appropriately.
+With millions of dollars hanging in the balance, this represents a completely unacceptable risk.

 Landowner Protection Clauses